Document Type : Original Article

 Abstract

 Introduction: Traumas are unpredictable injuries during pregnancy that are associated with high mortality and maternal and fetal injuries.
 Choosing the correct imaging modality in trauma of pregnant mothers is important to reduce the possible exposure of the fetus to ionizing radiation.
-The aim of this study was to determine the decisions of experts in relation to choosing diagnostic imaging tools in pregnant patients with multiple trauma referred to Poursina Educational and Medical Center in Guilan Province.
+The present study was conducted with aim to determine the decisions of experts in relation to choosing diagnostic imaging tools in pregnant patients with multiple traumas.

-Methods: A prospective study was conducted in Poursina Educational and Medical Center, Guilan Province in 1401.
-The three implementation stages were: the first stage, determining experts using the snowball method, the second stage, designing 18 comprehensive scenarios for pregnant women with multiple trauma, and the third stage, voting on the best imaging modality in the proposed scenarios.
+Methods: This prospective study was conducted in 2022 at Poursina Educational and Medical Center, Guilan Province.
+The three implementation stages were: determining experts using the snowball method, designing 18 comprehensive scenarios for pregnant women with multiple traumas, and voting on the best imaging modality in the proposed scenarios.
+The data collection tool in this study was descriptive scenario forms, and data analysis was conducted solely based on the clinical judgment and professional expertise of the selected experts; final results were extracted according to the greatest consensus or the average of their opinions.

 Keywords